A-Croshaw/cosbranok/README.md

 ## _Implemented Features_

- * The reposiveness of the site 280px and up.
+ * The responsiveness of the site is 280px and up.

  * All external links open up as they should on all devices.